wasm-compiler-bugs/wasm-compiler-bugs.github.io/README.md

 This folder contains some of the signatures collected for the compilers in our study on WebAssembly samples in the wild.
 The compiler signatures are presented for Emscripten, Binaryen, and Wasm-Bindgen, as well as for samples whose compiler could not be determined.

 ### [Data](https://github.com/wasm-compiler-bugs/wasm-compiler-bugs.github.io/tree/master/Data)
-This folder contains a sample of the manually inspected Emscripten bugs.
-We provide a sample of 10 bugs in the file [sample_dataset.csv](https://github.com/wasm-compiler-bugs/wasm-compiler-bugs.github.io/tree/master/Data/sample_dataset.csv).
+This folder contains the samples collected from the qualitative study,  [quantitative_dataset.csv](https://github.com/wasm-compiler-bugs/wasm-compiler-bugs.github.io/tree/master/Data/qualitative_dataset.csv), and the quantitative dataset, [quantitative_dataset.csv](https://github.com/wasm-compiler-bugs/wasm-compiler-bugs.github.io/tree/master/Data/quantitative_dataset.csv).

 ## Qualitative Study
 We perform a qualitative analysis on 142 bugs.